As of September 2024, approximately 18.4% of all MA households, an estimated 21.5% of households with children, reported facing food insecurity.

 In addition to accepting SNAP/EBT and HIP, Newhall Fields is certified to accept Farmers Market Nutrition Program (FMNP) coupon benefits for senior citizens and Women – Infants and Children (WIC).

-Since we do not currently operate a farm stand, we host two pop-up markets per season at the farm to enable community members to utilize their Senior Farmers Market Coupons, and WIC Farmers Market coupons.
-We work with the Peabody Council on Aging to provide transportation from the Senior Center to the pop-up markets and back again so they can access fresh, local produce during the eligible season from August through October.
+Since we do not currently operate a farm stand, we host two pop-up markets per season at the farm to enable community members to utilize their Farmers Market Nutrition Program Coupons.
+We work with the Peabody Council on Aging to provide transportation from the Senior Center to the pop-up markets and back again so they can access fresh, local produce during the eligible season.

 BIPOC households are recovering from the pandemic significantly slower than white households.
 In 2024, 17.2% of white households with children faced food insecurity, compared to 33.3% of Black households with children, and 34.3% Latino/a households with children were food insecure.
 [Source: US Census Household Pulse Survey via Project Bread]